the Northern Utah WebSDR server(s)

 had to be brought together - and this was paid for out of our back

-pockets - and we could have bought a pretty nice HF rig for that amount!
+pockets: We could have bought a pretty nice HF rig for the amount that was spent!

 WebSDR with ad revenue which is why we'll also be encouraging donations.
 None of us will actually be making money on this - we are hoping that it will cover at least some of our ongoing expenses.